meilisearch/documentation/create/how_to/aws.md

 ### 4. Instance details

-Here you can specify details of your MeiliSearch instance.
+Here you can specify [details of your Instance](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html).
 Since **this section is not required to run MeiliSearch**, we won't cover it in this guide.

 ![Instance details (optional)](/aws/04.instance-details.png)